iamtekeste/awesome-hbo-now/readme.md

-# Better HBONOW
+# Awesome HBO NOW
-> Chrome extension to enhance [HBONOW](https://www.hbonow.com/) by adding missing features.
+> Chrome extension to make [HBONOW](https://www.hbonow.com/) more awesome than it already is by adding missing features.